 Swap Out Items In Your Closet For Sustainable Animal-Friendly Alternatives

 Vegan fashion includes clothing that is free from animal products like leather or fur.
 Thankfully, there are now a lot of vegan-friendly alternatives like faux fur, PU leather, or plant-based leather.
 If you have items in your closet made out of wool or cashmere, you can swap these out for cotton-made clothing.
 As a bonus, cotton clothing is better for sensitive skin.
 Some of the most notable vegan fashion brands on the market today include Mashu, Ashoka, and Noize if you are looking for stylish, vegan outerwear.
 There is also now a Vegan Fashion Week, which is slated for Los Angeles in October 2021.
 This can give you inspiration for trending vegan fashion brands and pieces this season.

 There are so many ways to embrace veganism in your life – and not just through your diet.
+But a quick and perfect vegan travel food recipe for the autumn and winter seasons, this hot vegetable dish is guaranteed to make your tummy very happy, satiated, but not overly stuffed.
 Without even realizing it, many of the choices you make in your everyday life are chances to choose an animal and cruelty-free lifestyle.

 - Click to share on Tumblr (Opens in new window)